o3de/o3de.org/content/docs/user-guide/gems/reference/asset-memory-analyzer.md

 Some O3DE EBuses use this feature, such as the **TickBus**.
 If you find others that should use it, please add them\!
 You should not default to using this `EventProcessingPolicy` if it is not applicable.

-Instrumentation does create some overhead which can negatively affect your project's performance.
+Instrumentation does create some overhead, which can negatively affect your project's performance.

 Creating a new named scope requires:

-+ function calls
++ Function calls
-+ an environment lookup
++ An environment lookup
-+ locking a mutex
++ Locking a mutex
-+ two hashtable lookups
++ Two hashtable lookups
-+ thread-local modificationss
++ Thread-local modificationss

 Attaching to an existing scope requires:

-+ function calls
++ Function calls
-+ an environment lookup
++ An environment lookup
-+ locking a mutex
++ Locking a mutex
-+ a lookup in a large red-black tree
++ A lookup in a large red-black tree
-+ thread-local modificationss
++ Thread-local modifications

-Most often this is a relatively small cost, but it is significant enough that you should not use the `AZ_ASSET_ATTACH_TO_SCOPE` macro or use the `AssetTrackingEventProcessingPolicy` on your EBus gratuitously, especially if it is unlikely to attach to anything.
+Creating a scope is generally a small cost, but significant enough that you should not use the `AZ_ASSET_ATTACH_TO_SCOPE` macro or use the `AssetTrackingEventProcessingPolicy` on an EBus when not tracking assets.

-When asset tracking is disabled, i.e. if the `AZ_ANALYZE_ASSET_MEMORY` macro remains undefined, there is zero cost to instrumentation of scopes.
+When asset tracking is disabled (`AZ_ANALYZE_ASSET_MEMORY` is undefined or `0`), there's no cost to instrumentation of scopes.
 This is default in **performance** builds.

 {{< note >}}
-EBuses that use the `AssetTrackingEventProcessingPolicy` will still have the indirection of a function call for each handler on the bus in **debug** builds only.
-Non-debug builds inline this function call away.
+Because `Debug` builds disable optimization, EBuses that use the `AssetTrackingEventProcessingPolicy` will still have the indirection of a function call for each instrumented EBus handler.
 {{< /note >}}